EricLWang/self/Codex.md

 #### v.
 Reminders to Self
 * Music is an essential part of the human experience.
-* Courage, not confidence, is what is required to start - confident is self-created.
+* Courage, not confidence, is what is required to start - confidence is self-created after the fact.
 * The mindset determines the energy level
 * Break one of your rules, and you're infinitely more likely to break all of them
+* Own it or fix it.
+* There are **very** few things in life worth getting stressed or upset about
+* There are **infinite** things in life to be happy and appreciative about.
+Act accordingly.
 * Be Epic.

 #### 3B: I&S - We